quoi-dev/geoip/README.md

 ## Endpoints

 - `GET /api/status` - Query system status
-  (database versions etc)
+  (database versions etc).
-- `GET /api/ip` - Detect requester IP
+- `GET /api/ip` - Detect requester IP.
-- `GET /api/geoip` - Perform GeoIP lookup
+- `GET /api/geoip` - Perform GeoIP lookup.
+  Can be protected with API key.
+- `GET /files/mmdb/{edition}` - Download latest MMDB database
+  compressed into `tar.gz`, supports `If-Modified-Since` header.
+  Can be used as `MAXMIND_DOWNLOAD_URL` for other instances.
+  Can be protected with API key.

 Swagger UI is available on `/swagger-ui`,
 OpenAPI specification is available on `/api/docs`.